Atriya was on his way up.

 Clement called out to him, “What’s taking so fucking long?
 Don’t worry about us.
 We won’t reveal how small your dick is.”
 Laughter from the class.

-They howled in laughter, even the instructor letting loose a few chuckles.
+They howled in laughter, and even Clement let loose with a few chuckles.
 Atriya finally buttoned up, unable to relieve himself.
 He covered up his consternation with another joke.
 “Get the fuck out of here.
 Your hungry-ass meat gazing makes me too nervous to piss.”
 A few trailing laughs were his response.

 There was an almost inaudible groan as the remainder of the men staggered to their rucks, getting ready to be fed back into the cycle of suffering.
-They lifted the sweat and dirt crusted packs up and on to themselves, primed to begin the agony anew.
+They lifted the sweat and dirt crusted packs up and on to themselves, once again primed to dive into agony.

 The instructor keyed his wrist holo and spoke into it.
 “Command.
 Requesting med pickup for two.”
-There was a slightly static-threaded reply and he nodded, apparently satisfied.
+His console barked out a static-threaded reply and he nodded, apparently satisfied.
 He turned again to the class, which had already formed back up.
 They took off at a steady pace, leaving the crippled and humiliated failures where they lay.
-A steady rustling filled the air as rucks jostled with each choppy strike of their feet.
+A steady rustling filled the air as rucks jostled with the choppy drumbeat of their feet.